ayushman2046/ayushman2046/README.md

 - 👋 Hi, I’m Ayushman
-- 👀 I’m interested in Compettetive Programming & Software development.
+- 👀 I’m interested in competitive Programming & Software Development.
-- 🌱 I’m Student at Indian Institute of Technology (Banaras Hindu University), Varanasi
+- 🌱 I’m Student at IIT (BHU), Varanasi.

 <!---
 ayushman2046/ayushman2046 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.